mhcrnl/ogcalc/doc/ogcalc.rst

 What is GTK+?
 -------------

-GTK+ is a \emph{toolkit} used for writing graphical applications.
+GTK+ is a *toolkit* used for writing graphical applications.
 Originally written for the X11 windowing system, it has now been ported to other systems, such as Microsoft Windows and the Apple Macintosh, and so may be used for cross-platform software development.
-GTK+ was written as a part of the \emph{GNU Image Manipulation Program} (GIMP), but has long been a separate project, used by many other free software projects, one of the most notable being the
-\emph{GNU Network Object Model Environment} (GNOME) Project.
+GTK+ was written as a part of the *GNU Image Manipulation Program* (GIMP), but has long been a separate project, used by many other free software projects, one of the most notable being the *GNU Network Object Model Environment* (GNOME) Project.

-GTK+ is written in C and, because of the ubiquity of the C language,
-\emph{bindings} have been written to allow the development of GTK+ applications in many other languages.
+GTK+ is written in C and, because of the ubiquity of the C language, *bindings* have been written to allow the development of GTK+ applications in many other languages.
 This short tutorial is intended as a simple introduction to writing GTK+ applications in C, C++ and Python, using the current (2.6) version of \filename{libgtk}.
-It also covers the use of the Glade user interface designer for \emph{rapid application development} (RAD).
+It also covers the use of the Glade user interface designer for *rapid application development* (RAD).

 It is assumed that the reader is familiar with C and C++ programming, and it would be helpful to work through the ``Getting Started''